-Over the last 6 months, I have worked to develop a rating and labeling system that could be integrated into my complete lightroom workflow.
+Over the last few years, I have worked to develop a rating and labeling system that could be integrated into my complete lightroom workflow.
 This workflow is based on research of several different photographers’ workflows, including the Workflow Smart Collections by John Beardsworth.
 You can download a Lightroom catalog containing my smart collections here (right click, and choose ‘save as’ to save the zip file to disk).
 Download a trial of or buy Adobe Photoshop Lightroom here.

 I designed this step-by-step workflow to help me manage my professional and personal photographs and video in one catalog.
 All my photos and video, regardless of their origins (iPhone, 5D MK II, GoPro) are imported into this catalog.
 I chose the “pick flag” as the basic editing unit.
 Unflagged images are considered unedited. ”Rejected Flag” images are to be deleted.
 Only images with pick flags will move on to the next workflow step (note that pick flags added in a quick collection are specific to the quick collection only!).

 Once images have pick flags, they are further sorted with ratings.
 I have chosen the following standard for my catalog rating system:

 - ★ = To Archive (images that I want to keep but not develop, i.e. multiples of a better shot that I want to archive for safekeeping)

 - ★★ = Client Images to be Worked on (Images that I want to develop that are specific to a paid client shoot, i.e. images that the client would think are great, but I would not include in my stock library)

 - ★★★ = Images to be Worked On (Images that I plan to spend time developing /processing in Lightroom, normally only images I think have a chance to sell.)

 - ★★★★ = Outstanding Images (Truly great images.
 Be selective!)